An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization

 where the variable $\q:=(\q_0;\ldots ;\q_D)\in \mathds{R}^{|\mathcal{G}_0^s|}\times\cdots\times \mathds{R}^{| \mathcal{G}_D^s|}$ is the discretization of $\bm{p}$, and the set $\mathds{P}$ represents the discretized constraints from $\P$ given by

-We make the following remark on the interpolation operators $\mathcal{L}_{\T}$ and $\mathcal{L}_{\X}$ in \eqref{eq:ltlx} to conclude this subsection. \begin{remark} The above discrete scheme on staggered grids involving interpolation operators is the same as \cite{papa14,yjj24}.
-In the context of finite element and finite volume methods, interpolation operators (referred to as ``weighted means'') naturally arise during the discretization process \cite{hugo18,nata21}.
-Generally, these interpolation operators will introduce computational redundancies, adding to the complexity of solving such problems and presenting significant challenges in designing efficient algorithms.
-In the finite difference scheme, while centered finite difference discretization can eliminate the need for interpolation, it may introduce oscillations into the optimization problem due to the constraints being solely first-order and the lack of mutual constraints between adjacent grids.
-In contrast, staggered grids help mitigate the odd-even decoupling commonly found in regular centered grids, thereby enhancing the stability of discretized models \cite[Section 8]{cfd}. \end{remark}
+We make the following remark regarding the interpolation operators $\mathcal{L}_{\T}$ and $\mathcal{L}_{\X}^*$ in the discretization. \begin{remark} In the context of finite element and finite volume methods, interpolation operators (referred to as ``weighted means'') arise naturally during discretization \cite{hugo18,nata21}, typically introducing computational redundancies.
+In finite difference schemes, while centered discretization can avoid such interpolations, it may introduce oscillations into the optimization problem due to the constraints being solely first-order and a lack of mutual constraints between adjacent grid points.
+In contrast, staggered grids with interpolation operators help mitigate the odd-even decoupling commonly found in regular centered grids, thereby enhancing the stability of discretized models \cite[Section 8]{cfd}. \end{remark}